Here to Serve!

 Anthony Amos, Esq.
 Founder of Amos Law Firm

 Anthony Amos is a seasoned attorney and the founder of Amos Law Firm, with a deep-rooted passion for justice and advocacy.
 A U.S. Army veteran, Anthony's military experience has profoundly shaped his approach to law, imbuing him with discipline, integrity, and a commitment to service.
-He is skilled in criminal law and personal injury in North Carolina and extends his expertise to handling Veterans disability and Social Security disability cases nationwide.
+He is skilled in criminal law and personal injury in North Carolina and extends his expertise to handling Social Security disability cases nationwide.
 Anthony's journey to law, marked by perseverance and resilience, reflects his dedication to championing the rights of his clients and navigating the complexities of the legal system with unwavering determination.

 CALL TODAY